PowerBiDevCamp/TranslationsBuilder/Docs/Building Multi-language Reports in Power BI.md

 trouble scaling up to handle that volume of human translations.

-You also have to consider that your commitment to implement data translations often requires on-going maintenance.
-Every time someone adds a new record to the underlying database, you might be required to add new data translations for it.
-This is very different from implementing metadata translations or report label translations where you create a finite number of translations for database objects and, after that point, your work is done.
+You also have to consider that your commitment to implement data translations might require on-going maintenance.
+Every time someone adds a new record to the underlying database, there is the potential to introduce new text values that require translation.
+This is very different from implementing metadata translations or report label translations where you create a finite number of translations and, after that point, your work is done.
 Metadata translations and report label translations don't require on-going maintenance as long as the underlying dataset schema and the report layout remain the same.

 In summary, there are many factors that go into deciding whether you should implement data translations.
-You must decide whether you can afford to spend the time and effort required to implement data translations properly.
+You must decide whether it's worth the time and effort required to implement data translations properly.
 In certain scenarios, you might decide that implementing metadata translations and report label translations goes far enough.
-If your primary goal is to make your reporting solution compliant with laws or regulations, you might also find that implementing data translations is not a requirment.
+If your primary goal is to make your reporting solution compliant with laws or regulations, you might also find that implementing data translations is not a requirement.

 ### Extending the Datasource Schema to Support Data Translations

 There are multiple ways to implement data translations in Power BI.
 The strategy shown here in this article represents just one possible approach.
-There is no single right answer when designing a data translation solution for Power BI.
-However, some data translation solutions are better than others.
-Whatever approach you choose, make sure to choose a strategy that scales in terms of performance.
+There is no single right answer when designing a data translation strategy for Power BI.
+However, some data translation strategies are better than others.
+Whatever approach you choose, make sure it scales in terms of performance.
 You should also ensure your strategy scales in terms of the overhead required to add support for new secondary languages as part of the on-going maintenance.

-An earlier version of this article demonstrated a solution for implementing data translations based on adding extra rows to tables contain text-based columns such as product names.
-This solution relies on filtering rows to select a language.
-However, this strategy is limited in terms of scalability because it required many-to-many relationships between tables.
+An earlier version of this article demonstrated a solution for implementing data translations based on adding extra rows to tables containing text-based columns such as product names.
+This solution relied on filtering rows to select a language.
+However, this strategy is limited in terms of scalability because it requires many-to-many relationships between tables.
 Fortunately, the strategy demonstrated in this version of this article presents new and more scalable solution.
 This new strategy for implementing data translations is made possible by